 You Are Loving Solemn Time

-If you are okay with staying at home, and being alone then you are most likely ready for a baby.
-Taking care of them requires your attention 24/7, that is OT and rest day work without pay.
+If you are okay with staying at home and being alone then you are most likely ready for a baby.
+Taking care of them requires your attention 24/7, which is OT without pay.
 If not being able to go bar hopping, shopping galore or catch a weekend getaway is fine, then you’ll do good.
 Being a homebody does not necessarily mean you are going to enjoy the perks and comfort of being at home though, rather you are up for all-nighters, hourly baby cries, and regular diaper changes.

 You Judge and Compare How Some Parents Interact With Their Kids

 Whenever you see parents interacting with their kids, you have thoughts running in your mind.
 “Oh, that’s a good parenting style.”
 “Pretty sure, I can do better than that.”
 “I see myself, doing the same thing.”
 You judge them on the way they interact with their children and you place your opinion based on how you perceive your own parenting skills.
 If you do these from time to time, then you are probably ready for a baby.
 You consider the betterment of the children.
 Most importantly, you see yourself as a parent.

 Parenting is a joyous time, one of the best times in a person’s life.
 It is something that you shouldn’t do on a whim.
 Make sure you are prepared in all aspects of your life before you start your journey to parenthood.